kaisinli/algorithms/Linked Lists/notes.md

 Each node has a pointer pointing to the next node and a pointer pointing to the previous node.

 ### Why linked lists?
-Linked lists has O() for reading and O(1) for insertion.
-However, to get to the point of insertion is O(n).
+Linked lists has O(n) for read and O(1) for insertion.

 Linked lists have several advantages over arrays.
 Insertion of an element at a specific point of a list is a constant-time operation, whereas insertion in an array may require moving half of the elements, or more.